jc-bphc/jc-bphc.github.io/_posts/2023-01-17-an-interview-with-the-technical-secretary-2.md

 ---
 layout: post
-title: "An Interview with CRC"
+title: "An Interview with the Technical Secretary"
 author: "Uncredited"
 categories: uncategorized
 tags: [tech]